ross-newman/vivoe-lite/README.md

   * NUM-LOCK toggle special chars

 ## DDS
 Support for FastRTPS is being tested currently and provides RTPS communication as prescribed by the GVA standards.
 Messages are derived from IDL that is _not_ part of the LDM.
-There are two DDS protocols on Github that look like good candidates for this.
+There are two DDS protocols on Github that look like good candidates opensource projects implementing GVA.
 * https://github.com/eProsima/Fast-RTPS
 * https://github.com/ADLINK-IST/opensplice
 I will be testing FastRTPS as this is the default choice for [ROS2](https://index.ros.org/doc/ros2/).